GinoKarro/GameServers/README.md

 Simply run this command using Powershell :

-    // This Starts the menu launcher.
+    #This Starts the menu launcher.
     ./#MenuStarter.ps1

 Then, follow the instruction.